Volume 86, Number 6, June 2009

 Corresponding author: email@example.com

 Accepted: 5 June 2009

 We argue that the essential part of the currently explored models of anomalous (non-Brownian) diffusion are actually Brownian motion subordinated by the appropriate random time.
 Thus, in many cases, anomalous diffusion can be embedded in Brownian diffusion.
 Such an embedding takes place if and only if the anomalous diffusion is a semimartingale process.
 We also discuss the structure of anomalous diffusion models.
 Categorization of semimartingales can be applied to differentiate among various anomalous processes.
 In particular, identification of the type of subdiffusive dynamics from experimental data is feasible.

-05.10.-a – Computational methods in statistical physics and nonlinear dynamics.
+PACS: 05.40.Fb – Random walks and Levy flights / 02.50.Ey – Stochastic processes / 05.10.-a – Computational methods in statistical physics and nonlinear dynamics

-© EPLA 2009
+© EPLA, 2009

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.